jkelin/Tribes-Revengeance-stats/README.md

 # Tribes-Revengeance-stats
 Tribes Revengeance stats website http://stats.tribesrevengeance.net

+Uses MongoDB for player and server stats storage and InfluxDB for server population history.
+Is fed data directly by the servers via ServerStatus mod, also queries servers for current uptime via Unreal server query protocol.

 ## API
 - `/status.json` - Status endpoint
 - `/servers.json` - Brief overview of alls servers and their last responses